OogieSec/OogieSec/README.md

-## Hello, welcome to my GitHub Profile
+## Hello, Welcome to my GitHub Profile
 <a href="https://www.linkedin.com/in/eric-haley1/"> <img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 I’m Eric, and I have been in IT for over 20 years